MicrosoftDocs/azure-devops-docs/docs/collaborate/mobile-work.md

 #  View and update work items via the mobile browser

-**Team Services**
+**VSTS**

 >[!NOTE]
-><b>Feature availability: </b>The mobile browser is only available for Team Services at this time.
-To sign up for Team Services, go to [Visual Studio Team Services](https://www.visualstudio.com/team-services/).
+><b>Feature availability: </b>The mobile browser is only available for VSTS at this time.
+To sign up for VSTS, go to [Visual Studio Team Services](https://www.visualstudio.com/team-services/).
 The mobile browser is not an app, but a mobile view into select features of Team Services.
 There is nothing to download.
 You access the mobile browser by clicking a link from a work item you receive in your mobile email application.

 With the mobile browser and work item form, you gain on-the-go features to stay on top of the latest updates made to work tracking.
 When you click any work item link on your mobile device, it will open a mobile-friendly version of the work item.
 From there, you can update the work item or access all work items assigned to you or that you're following.